open-collar/OpenCollar.Extensions.ApplicationInsights/docs-src/ApiDocs/api/index.md

 # OpenCollar.Extensions.ApplicationInsights

-The purpose of the libarary is to provide extensions and types supporting threading.
+The purpose of the libarary is to provide extensions and types supporting Azure Application Insights.

 ## NuGet Package Installation